afsalthaj/fp-generator/datagen_why.md

 -------

 ## Problem 4 (Concurrency)
 In problem 3, we generated account transactions of A and B that are dependent on each other.
-However, the entire point of giving dependency is that at a point in time, the account balance of B is greater than that of A.
+However, the entire point of giving dependency is that, at the same point in time (or almost), the account balance of B should be greater than that of A.

 ---------